Chevron B14 car-by-car histories

 Oliver E. Grant (Norfolk, VA) raced a yellow #21 Chevron in SCCA FB events in 1969, describing it as a B14 at Mont-Tremblant in September.
 He retained the car for a few races in 1970 when it wore #18 but was described as a B15B.
 It is possible that Grant had acquired Joe Grimaldi's B14 and traded it back to Grimaldi for a newer B15B for 1970.
 Grant died in 2007 and the subsequent history of the Chevron remains unknown.

-In Sep 1970, a young Jim Trueman (Amlin, OH) raced a blue and silver Chevron in the Mid-Ohio 'Pro' Formula B race.
+In July 1970, a young Jim Trueman (Amlin, OH) raced a #48 Formula B Chevron in the SCCA National at Mid-Ohio.
+Two months later, Trueman raced a blue and silver Chevron in the Mid-Ohio 'Pro' Formula B race.
 Trueman would later found the Red Roof Inn motel chain and use his ensuing wealth to form the Truesports racing team and win the Indy 500 in 1986.
 After the 1970 season, he sold the Chevron to one-time F1 driver Tom Jones (Euclid, OH) who understood it to be a B14 and entered it as such.
 He raced it in 1971 and 1972 and then traded it to Ed Zink for the remains of the McLaren M22 that Zink's nephew Harry Ingle had crashed at Road America.
 The later history of the Chevron is unknown.

-Thanks to Tim Colman and Roger Andreason of Chevron Heritage for kindly sharing their notes on this model, and to owners Chris Ball, Jeff Giannini and Peter Mohr for their help with this article.
-Thanks also to Mike Summers, who worked very hard to identifiy his ex-Garey Cooper Chevron for many years, and interviewed Larry Wright amongst others during that project.
+Thanks to Tim Colman and the late Roger Andreason of Chevron Heritage for kindly sharing their notes on this model, and to owners Chris Ball, Jeff Giannini and Peter Mohr for their help with this article.
+Thanks also to Mike Summers, who worked very hard to identify his ex-Garey Cooper Chevron for many years, and interviewed Larry Wright amongst others during that project.

 All and any help would be gratefully received.
 Please email Allen at firstname.lastname@example.org if you can add anything.